HarielMods/RaidSkipper/README.md

 ## Raids Currently Supported

 #### Dragonflight
+  * Amirdrassil, the Dream's Hope
   * Aberrus, the Shadowed Crucible
   * Vault of the Incarnates

 #### Shadowland
+  * Sepulcher of the First Ones
   * Sanctum of Domination
   * Castle Nathria